Should I use Glacier Storage? Breaking down Amazon’s data storage solution

-What Is Glacier Storage?
+What is Glacier Storage?

 Amazon Glacier is like a box for family heirlooms.
 If someone is selling their older items, they’ll want to quickly separate heirlooms from items they want to sell.
 Once they put the heirlooms into a box, the rest of the process moves quickly and smoothly.
 The heirlooms are the cold data, meaning they don’t really need to be looked at that often.
 Once they’re stored, they typically stay stored for a lifetime.

-When Should I Use Glacier Storage?
+When should I use Glacier Storage?

-There are two main reasons a company should implement Amazon Glacier.
+There are two main reasons a company should implement Amazon Glacier:

-- When you require an off-premise cloud storage
+2. When you require off-premise cloud storage

-- If you need to access your stored data often
+1. If you need to access your stored data often

 Glacier wasn’t created for companies who need to store high-usage data.
 The name ‘glacier’ helps you remember if you should avoid using it or not – glaciers are cold, so they’re not for warm or hot data.

-- If you need fast access to your stored data
+2. If you need fast access to your stored data

 Amazon Glacier is very slow retrieval (by design).
 If you’re in need of storage that lets you quickly access company data, Glacier is wrong for you.

-Other Benefits and Factors to Consider
+Other benefits and factors to consider

 Before implementing Glacier, other factors should be measured and compared.
 One important thing to consider is if you are already using the Amazon Web Service (AWS) suite.
 Since Glacier is a part of this program, it may be beneficial to add it on.
 Furthermore, it probably will reduce any lag in starting your company on a new tool.
 Often times implementing a new program or system clutters up a workflow, at least initially.
 Being that your company already uses the program base from which Glacier comes from, the process will be seamless.